VSC of Summit County Services

 Summit County Veterans Service Commission is now providing transportation services to the new VA outpatient imaging and infusion center in Kent, OH.
 The new facility is located at 3038 Cascades Boulevard in Kent.
 The Kent location, which will take over the infusion services previously offered in Akron, will provide essential healthcare services to approximately 50,000 patients.
 The Kent VA is the first specialty-specific VA facility to be constructed outside of Cuyahoga County, marking an important expansion of cancer care access for Veterans throughout Northeast Ohio.
 “The facility demonstrates the VA’s commitment to providing the best quality care at the closest possible geographic [...]

-• Homeless Veterans in America: Unacceptable — Support Our Veterans Co (SOVC)
+• Homeless Veterans in America, Unacceptable: Support Our Veterans Co (SOVC)

-The U.S. Department of Veterans Affairs (VA) now offers free commemorative urns or plaques for eligible cremated Veterans whose remains are not interred.
+The VA Now Offers Free Commemorative Urns or Plaques for Eligible Cremated Veterans The U.S. Department of Veterans Affairs (VA) now offers free commemorative urns or plaques for eligible cremated Veterans whose remains are not interred.
 These items honor Veterans; however, accepting one permanently forfeits the right to burial in a VA national cemetery or a government marker.
 Key Details of the Program: Eligibility: The Veteran must have served on or after April 6, 1917, received a discharge other than dishonorable, and their cremated remains must not be buried, scattered, or placed in a columbarium.
-The Trade-off: If a family accepts a VA-provided urn or plaque, they cannot later inter the Veteran in a [...]
+The Trade-off: If a family accepts [...]

 Military-Friendly Employers